-You just got a new job or maybe you’re extending an existing position.
-This includes a new employment contract.
-Before you sign your employment contract, there are certain things you should pay attention to:
+You’ve just got a new job, or perhaps you’re extending an existing position.
+You’ve just received a new employment contract.
+Before you sign your employment contract, there are some key clauses to which you should pay attention.

 - Less than 5 years: one month;

 - Between 5 and 10 years: two months;